dominique-mueller/devdom.io/content/blog/test-article/index.md

 - This is a list item that is so long, so incredible long and detailed, so that it spans across multiple lines - how insane is that?!
 - Now a shorter second item
+  - with
+  - nested
+  - items
 - Followed by a third item, cause why not

 There is also the option of ordered lists:

 1. First up, let's do a very long long item again, so that we can ensure everything wraps and looks properly across multiple lines
 2. Then, a shorter second item
+   1. with
+   2. nested
+   3. items
 3. Finally, a third item, who would've guessed

 Amazing, those list items.
 Right?